Rising of Alcohol Abuse

 Other issues were studied such as problem drinking which is defined as alcohol consumption that causes recurrent problems or alcohol dependence.
 Problem drinking rose by nearly 50 percent and affected women and certain minorities the most.
 The rates of problem drinking among women increased by 83.7 percent and among African Americans by 92.8 percent.

 In the poorest populations with incomes of less than $20,000 a year, problem drinking rose by 65.9 percent.
 Among senior citizens age 65 and older problem drinking increased by an astounding 106.7%.
-Overall research shows that one out of every eight Americans currently struggles with an alcohol disorder.
+Overall research shows that one out of every eight Americans currently struggles with an alcohol disorder and the rising of alcohol abuse continues.

 Evaluating Changing Drinking Patterns